 Or maybe I was just reading too much into the scene.

-What didn’t work?
 Well, once again (as in All’s Well) there were several characters who were almost never picked up by the camera, apparently because they had little or nothing to say.
-This did not detract from the enjoyment of the play, but did raise a few eyebrows in the interval or on the way home.
+This did not detract from the enjoyment of the play, but did raise a few eyebrows in the interval and on the way home.
 The Dresser?
 Oh yes, he had a line or two.
 The Chaperone?
 She sat at the back in the first act.

 So, I come to the end and I realise my memory (with the help of my notes) is not so ropy after all.
 Of course, I’ve missed mentioning several of the other performers.
 I’m sorry, chaps, that’s the way of the world!